awslabs/data-solutions-framework-on-aws/framework/API.md

 ### DataLakeCatalog <a name="DataLakeCatalog" id="aws-dsf.governance.DataLakeCatalog"></a>

-Creates AWS Glue Catalog Database for each storage layer.
+Creates a Data Lake Catalog on top of a `DataLakeStorage`.

-Composed of 3 {@link DataCatalogDatabase} for Bronze, Silver, and Gold data.
+The Data Lake Catalog is composed of 3 `DataCatalogDatabase`, one for each storage layer.

 > [https://awslabs.github.io/data-solutions-framework-on-aws/docs/constructs/library/Governance/data-lake-catalog](https://awslabs.github.io/data-solutions-framework-on-aws/docs/constructs/library/Governance/data-lake-catalog)